csloz/web-dev-uol-pt3/README.md

 Park Map (park_map.html)  [LS - done, separate scss for park specific css]

-CSS updates (assets/css/bootstrap/scss/style.scss) [will need to be compiled again to create our final style.css]
+CSS updates (assets/css/bootstrap/scss/style.scss)
+######[will need to be compiled again to create our final style.css one others have made edits.  might be a good idea to copy what I did and pull out your specific css into a sub file.  just be careful to use your own prefixes so we don't override others css]